nehaltangudu12/Game-Off-2019-Game/README.md

 How to play :

-* The goal of the game is to reach a white square (I know it's ugly but hey!)
+* The goal of the game is to reach the goal (which is a ripple effect for now)

 * Move with A and D keyboard keys